LEARN ABOUT RESEARCH

 Faculty from across the schools and colleges review student submissions based on the following criteria:

-• Student role is specified in the faculty-mentored research or creative project
+- Description of the student role in the faculty-mentored research or creative inquiry project

-Proposals are being accepted on a rolling basis until funds are depleted.
+Proposals accepted on a rolling basis until funds are depleted.

 Students consult with a faculty member about this opportunity.

-Federal Work-Study funds are awarded to students in their financial aid packages.
-To involve more students in research, students can earn their work-study allocations through working in campus jobs that include research assistantships with faculty members.
+Federal Work Study (FWS) funds are awarded to students in their financial aid packages.
+To involve more students in research, students can earn their Work Study allocations through working in campus jobs that include research assistantship with faculty members.

 Benefits include:

-If a student has work-study dollars to earn, this initiative seeks to fulfill the intent of “work-study” by offering jobs directly related to research, field-related learning, and artistic/creative inquiry.
+If a student has Federal Work Study dollars to earn, this initiative seeks to fulfill the intent of “Work Study” by offering jobs directly related to research, field-related learning, and artistic/creative inquiry.

 Learn about Undergraduate Research Assistantship Program positions by visiting careers.pace.edu.